Skip to main content

 Allow access from these private subnets to all VPN client IP addresses and subnets

 This choice only displays when you select Yes, using Routing.
-This setting creates a simple way for you to toggle access to the subnets defined by routing.
+This setting creates a simple way to toggle access to the subnets defined by routing.

 Should client Internet traffic be routed through the VPN?

 This setting determines whether internet traffic routes through the private tunnel.
-If set to Yes then all connected user traffic goes through the private tunnel.
-If set to No then only traffic destined to the private networks traverses the VPN, while other traffic bypasses the VPN.
+If set to Yes, then all connected user traffic goes through the private tunnel.
+If set to No, then only traffic destined for the private networks traverses the VPN, while other traffic bypasses it.

 Should clients be allowed to access Network services on the VPN gateway IP address?